 For every single flea on your dog, there could be 100 more invading your home, despite how clean it is.

 Be prepared for how troublesome fleas can be, as they are associated with causing a ton of complex health problems.

 A dog flea can potentially spread diseases.
 They are carriers of the tapeworm parasite, which may affect dogs and infect humans.
 They can also transmit a wide variety of diseases, including plague, murine typhus, rickettsiae, and cat-scratch disease.

 Extreme cases of itching from flea bites can lead to open sores.
 It makes your pet vulnerable to infection and even goes through emotional trauma.
 Flea bite dermatitis is an allergic reaction to flea saliva commonly seen on the host’s face, head, neck, and tail base.

 Flea saliva can result in uncontrollable scratching and defensive biting.
-In turn, these causes hypersensitivity, inflammation, scabs, and hair loss in the affected areas.
+In turn, these cause hypersensitivity, inflammation, scabs, and hair loss in the affected areas.

 Blood loss occurs whenever they bite your dog, as they suck some blood each time.
 And long-term flea infestation can cause anemia.
 This is due to your dog losing blood faster than he can produce it.
 If not treated immediately, this condition is potentially fatal, especially in puppies and smaller pets.

 During pet grooming, they often eat the fleas on their body and thus consume the tapeworms too.

 Remember, pests and flea infestations target our pets and backyard animals at any time.
 When these pests are prevalent around your home, it is best to practice effective flea control as early as possible.